hazzakins/go-enomapi/README.md

 ## Overview

 `go-enomapi` is an early-stage client focused on a small, usable core.
-Current coverage includes basic domain checks, TLD metadata, and a handful of domain-management helpers.
+Current coverage includes domain availability and registration flows, renewals, transfers, pricing/TLD metadata, and a broad set of domain-management helpers.
 The API surface is still evolving.

 ## Installation